Geometric encoding of turbulence for end-to-end quantum simulation

-We assess the the statistics and structures of the encoded flow field.
-The probability density function (PDF) of the vorticity magnitude is strongly non-Gaussian, exhibiting heavy tails that follow a stretched exponential distribution in Fig.~\ref{fig:pdf}(a).
-This signature of intermittency reflects the highly non-uniform spatial distribution of energy dissipation, which is concentrated in sparse, intense, tube-like vortex structures~\cite{Vincent1991_The,He1998_Statistics,Ishihara2009_Study,Shen2024_Designing}.
-Furthermore, the anomalous scaling of the structure functions indicates that the resulting field reproduces the multifractal nature of turbulence (see Fig.~S5 in SM~\cite{SM}).
+Besides, we assess the the statistics and structures of the encoded flow field.
+The probability density function (PDF) of the vorticity magnitude is strongly non-Gaussian, exhibiting heavy tails that follow a stretched exponential distribution in Fig.~\ref{fig:GeoEncodeTurb_nq=30}d.
+This signature of intermittency reflects the highly non-uniform spatial distribution of energy dissipation, which is concentrated in sparse, intense, tube-like vortex structures~\cite{Vincent1991_The, He1998_Statistics, Ishihara2009_Study, Shen2024_Designing}.
+Furthermore, the anomalous scaling of the structure functions indicates that the resulting field reproduces the multifractal nature of turbulence (see Fig.~\ref{fig:GeoEncodeTurb_nq=30}e).

-Moreover, we diagnose the vortex dynamics using the joint PDF of the second and third invariants $Q=-S_{ij}S_{ji}/2$ and $R=-\mathrm{Det}(S_{ij})$ of the velocity-gradient tensor $S_{ij}=\p u_j/\p x_i$ \cite{Chong1990_A}.
-The teardrop shape in Fig.~\ref{fig:pdf}(b) indicates a fine-scale structural transition from vortical (upper part) to strain-dominated (lower part) regions, a feature consistent with classical turbulence.
-However, the symmetry about the $R=0$ axis marks a key departure from real turbulence, in which the corresponding distribution is markedly asymmetric and skewed toward the vortex-stretching region ($Q>0$ and $R<0$).
-This suggests our encoding has an effective nonlinear operator with an inherent symmetry not present in the Navier-Stokes dynamics.

-\textit{Discussion}---We propose a three-stage geometric quantum encoding framework for multiscale fields, specifically instantaneous turbulent fields.
-This process involves the state preparation via a shallow quantum circuit, convolution operations corresponding to specific measurements, and the subsequent deconvolution of observables.
-Crucially, the deconvolution maps quantum observables to vortex tubes, the elemental structures of turbulence, via the Hopf fibration.
-This geometry-based encoding thereby constructs a turbulent field possessing physical vortex structures that satisfy prescribed multifractal statistics.

-We encode a homogeneous isotropic turbulent field at $\Rey=13900$ using $n_q=27$ qubits.
-The resulting field exhibits a complex network of tangled vortex tubes, and its energy spectrum follows Kolmogorov's $k^{-5/3}$ scaling law over a broad inertial range.
-This morphology, a consequence of the nonlinear energy cascade, is consistent with fine-scale structures observed in experiments and direct numerical simulations of high-Reynolds-number turbulence.
-Moreover, a strongly non-Gaussian vorticity PDF and the anomalous scaling of structure functions indicate the presence of small-scale intermittency.
-Therefore, this encoding method captures the essential features of turbulent flows, and the resulting quantum state can serve as the initial condition for a Hamiltonian simulation \cite{Meng2024_Simulating}.
-For $n_q > 50$, quantum advantage can be achieved by simulating a turbulent field with $\Rey > \Od{10^7}$ on a quantum computer in the future work~\cite{Meng2025_Challenges}.